aerospike/aerospike-connect-outbound-sdk/README.md

 # Aerospike Connect Outbound SDK

-An outbound SDK for creating custom transforms for streaming connectors.
+An outbound SDK for creating custom transformers for streaming connectors.

-Aerospike Connect outbound transform provides a plugin system in Aerospike outbound connectors to transform incoming XDR change notification records dispatched to the outbound destination with custom code.
+Aerospike Connect outbound transformer provides a plugin system in Aerospike outbound connectors to transform incoming XDR change notification records dispatched to the outbound destination with custom code.

-Three transforms can be configured in any combination in the outbound connectors to apply to the incoming Aerospike change notification records dispatched by XDR:
+Three transformers can be configured in any combination in the outbound connectors to apply to the incoming Aerospike change notification records dispatched by XDR:

-- **Routing transform:** Route the record to the outbound destination.
+- **Routing transformer:** Route the record to the outbound destination.
-- **Record transform:** Transform the contents of the Aerospike record.
+- **Record transformer:** Transform the contents of the Aerospike record.
 Transformations include:
     - Add bin
     - Delete bin
     - Change bin value
     - Change key
     - Change metadata (generation, last update time, expiry)
-- **Format transform:** Transform the Aerospike record into a custom format written to the outbound destination.
+- **Format transformer:** Transform the Aerospike record into a custom format written to the outbound destination.

-The transformers are plugged in by specifying the Java class path of the custom transform class in the outbound config YAML file.
-An optional params map can be specified which will be passed to the transforming method of the custom transform class.
+The transformers are plugged in by specifying the Java class path of the custom transformer class in the outbound config YAML file.
+An optional params map can be specified which will be passed to the transforming method of the custom transformer class.

 For detailed documentation see [Aerospike connector docs](https://docs.aerospike.com/docs/connect/streaming-from-asdb/outbound-message-transform.html)